An Overview of Document Types

 Highlights certain syntax elements during comparison.
 Diff highlighting takes precedence over syntax highlighting, so syntax highlighting only takes effect on identical blocks.
 This option can only be enabled for system types, and only takes effect if Use document type settings is enabled.

-If a file belonging to a document type with syntax highlighting enabled is compared to a file or fragment without syntax highlighting, the syntax highlighting (of the file with syntax highlighting) will be applied to both files.
-After syntax highlighting is applied, note that it can always be changed for each file individually, using the Set syntax highlighting option in the context menu.
+After syntax highlighting is applied, note that it can always be changed for each file individually, using the Set Document Type option in the context menu.

 This option is only visible if Participate in syntax highlighting is enabled, and enables you to choose colors for each of the five syntax elements that ExamDiff Pro highlights: keywords, preprocessor commands, comments, operators, and numbers.
 Note that not all of these elements apply to all document types.